 - Sanctions and Anti-Money Laundering Act (2018)

 AML vs MLRO

 In the UK, large firms will have a team of AML professionals covering different desks and functions of a business.
 It is strongly recommended by the FCA (Financial Conduct Authority) that regulated firms have a specific management level AML officer, known as an MLRO (Money Laundering Reporting Officer) who has legal responsibility for ensuring that any money laundering issues are reported.
-MLRO’s are also known as CF11 compliance professionals.
-CF11 is the FCA Controlled Function covering money laundering reporting responsibility.
+MLRO’s are also known as SMF17 compliance professionals.
+SMF17 is the FCA Senior Management Function covering money laundering reporting responsibility.